 Crypto Education to IRS Enforcement

 The IRS has historically taken an educational stance when it comes to cryptocurrencies.
 Over the past couple of years, the agency sent out thousands of letters warning taxpayers of their responsibility to pay taxes on cryptocurrency gains.
-While these letters warned of potential penalties, the agency has not taken aggressive enforcement actions thus far.
+While these letters warned of potential penalties if found committing crypto tax evasion, the agency has not taken aggressive enforcement actions thus far.